120 Random Facts That Will Make You the Most Interesting Person in the Room

 The research doesn't lie: the average desktop harbors 20,961 germs per square inch, in addition to 3,295 on the keyboard, 1,676 on a mouse, and 25,127 on the phone (if you still have one, that is).
 Hey, look at it this way: it's just one more reason to work from home.
 And for more surprisingly germ-infested areas, These Places in Your Home Are Dirtier Than Your Toilet.

-As reported by the Telegraph, scientists at the University of China who were researching the material of the Great Wall were surprised to learn that there was a special ingredient added to the standard mixture of lime and water: sticky rice!
+As reported by the The Telegraph, scientists at the University of China who were researching the material of the Great Wall were surprised to learn that there was a special ingredient added to the standard mixture of lime and water: sticky rice.
 Not only did this make the Great Wall mortar the world's first composite mortar, it also was the reason why the Ming Dynasty's structures were able to withstand everything from earthquakes to the sands of time.
-(Oh, and by the way, you can't see the Great Wall from space.)

 Henry Ford made cars faster, cheaper, better, and more available to the general public.
 He created the assembly line for car creation.
 But he did not invent the car.
 Karl Benz is the original inventor of the car.
 In 1885, he designed and created the first automobile powered by an internal combustion engine.
 Ford didn't create his first car until 1886.

 Almost all plants that have been researched—from mushrooms in the wild to corn seedlings in lab settings—have been proven to communicate with each other underground.
-Plants extend their roots outward toward each other to warn of a threat, to "test" the soil (plants will grow towards untouched soil over already touched soil, even when they are in the same distance), and to support growing plants (studies have shown that younger seedlings receive carbon from older "donor" trees that helps them grow).
-Think of their communication network as the wood-wide-web!
+Plants extend their roots outward toward each other to warn of a threat, to "test" the soil, and to support growing plants.

 Do friends tell you that you have "the memory of a goldfish?"
 Well, it's not as mean as you may think.
 Goldfish have conditional memory learning that has proven across multiple studies to last many months.
 It's very similar to the way a dog remembers things: dogs don't know how long you've been gone when you return home; they only know how to behave when you've returned home.

-If you never understood where the name came from, now it can finally make sense: the bars, when created in 1930, were sold in packs of three, each with a different nougat flavor: vanilla, chocolate, strawberry.
-During the sugar rations in World War II, three-packs became too expensive to produce (and consume), so the company cut the retail down to one flavor.
+If you never understood where the name came from, now it can finally make sense: the bars, when created in 1932, were sold in packs of three, each with a different nougat flavor: vanilla, chocolate, strawberry.
+During the sugar rations in World War II, three-packs became too expensive to produce, so the company cut the retail down to one flavor.

-The ManhattAnt (the official scientific name not yet determined) is found only within a 14-block strip of New York City, and nowhere else on the planet.
+The ManhattAnt is found only within a 14-block strip of New York City, and nowhere else on the planet.
 It's similar to a regular cornfield ant, but can't be matched to any other known ant species.
-Scientists believe that it evolved thanks to isolation within the concrete jungle—and potentially from an unhealthy diet, as it lives in such close proximity to Upper West Siders, who, with all the pizza and hot dogs, don't exactly have the healthiest diets.
+Scientists believe that it evolved thanks to isolation within the concrete jungle—and potentially from an unhealthy diet.

 The original meteorologist to begin naming them, Clement Wragge, named hurricanes after politicians he didn't like, so that he could say things like they're "causing great distress," "wreaking havoc," and "wandering aimlessly."
 So, uh, who would you name a hurricane after?